 Subcontractor agreements protect all involved parties by specifying services and associated clauses (i.e. when those services need to be rendered and on behalf of which client).

 The subcontractor agreement is typically created and signed following bidding and subsequent negotiations.
 It essentially solidifies commitments made in other correspondences (i.e. verbally) prior to the agreement being signed.

 Sample subcontractor agreement template

-Here are the common components of a simple subcontractor agreement.
+Here are the common components when writing a subcontractor agreement.

 Declaration of involved parties

 - the date on which the agreement was notarized